 The restrictions are:

-- Before practicing any occupation, you must have technical/professional qualification.
+- Before practising any occupation, you must have technical/professional qualification.

-- The state has the power to control trade or business with citizen’s partial or complete exclusion.
+- State has the power to control trade or business with citizen’s partial or complete exclusion.
 In other words, state monopoly.